-With increased concerns about potential privacy liabilities, many institutions have found it critical to have legal representation and advice on information and privacy issues.
-We have over 10 years of experience coaching organizations on security incident response and personal information loss and theft.
-In acting for our clients, we have been successful in recovering stolen information – and in providing expert representation in defence of regulatory charges, complaints and class action claims.
+With increased concerns about potential liabilities, organizations find it critical to have legal representation and advice from lawyers who understand typical enterprise IT requirements and who specialize in “the law of information.”
+We are experienced in helping organizations secure their data and in coaching organizations on security incident response and personal information loss and theft.
+In acting for our clients, we have been successful in recovering stolen information and in providing expert representation in defence of regulatory charges, complaints and class action claims.

 We acted for the Canadian Association of Counsel to Employers as intervenors in Supreme Court of Canada proceedings in R v.
-Cole.
-This 2012 decision is the leading case on employee privacy and employer access to business system information.
+Cole—the leading case on employee privacy and employer access to business system information.

-When privacy issues arise, we take a business-minded approach to help our clients with solutions that are both effective and operationally feasible.
-We provide assistance in the following areas:
+When data security, privacy and other information-related issues arise, we take a business-minded approach to help our clients with solutions that are both effective and operationally feasible.
+We provide assistance with the following:

 - CASL (anti-spam) compliance